reidperyam/EasyMongo/README.md

    2. Step through the following [TestFixture] located at EasyMongo.Test.ReadmeExampleTestFixture.cs to see execution paths.
 	  The free MongoDB visualization tool, MongoVue may be useful for following CRUD operations against the MongoDB.

+		namespace EasyMongo.Readme.Example.Test
+		{
 			using System;
 			using System.Collections.Generic;
 			using System.Linq;
 			using System.Threading;
-	using NUnit.Framework;
-	using EasyMongo;
-	using EasyMongo.Contract;
 			using EasyMongo.Async;
 			using EasyMongo.Async.Delegates;
+			using EasyMongo.Collection;
+			using EasyMongo.Contract;
 			using EasyMongo.Database;
-	using EasyMongo.Collection;
 			using Ninject;

-	namespace EasyMongo.Readme.Example.Test
-	{
+			using NUnit.Framework;

 			/// <summary>
 			/// A cute overview of how EasyMongo functions
 			/// </summary>
 			/// <remarks>Requires localhost MongoDB server running at execution time!</remarks>
 			[TestFixture]
 			public class ReadmeExampleTestFixture
 			{
 				readonly string LOCAL_MONGO_SERVER_CONNECTION_STRING = "mongodb://localhost";
 				AutoResetEvent _readerAutoResetEvent = new AutoResetEvent(false);
 				protected Exception _asyncException = null;
 				protected List<Entry> _asyncReadResults = new List<Entry>();

 				[Test]
 				public async void Test()
 				{
 					// initialize a server connection to a locally-running MongoDB server IServerConnection serverConnection = new ServerConnection(LOCAL_MONGO_SERVER_CONNECTION_STRING);
 					// connect to the existing db on the server (or create it if it does not already exist) IDatabaseConnection databaseConnection = new DatabaseConnection(serverConnection, "MyFirstDatabase");

 					databaseConnection.Connect();

 					//////////////////////
 					// CONTEXTUAL SCOPE //
 					//////////////////////

 					// create a Writer to write to the database IWriter writer = new Writer(databaseConnection);
 					// create a Reader to read from the database IReader reader = new Reader(databaseConnection);
 					// create an Updater to update the database IUpdater updater = new Updater(databaseConnection);

 					Entry exampleMongoDBEntry = new Entry();
 					exampleMongoDBEntry.Message = "Hello";

 					// write the object to the "MyFirstCollection" Collection that exists within the
 					// previously referenced "MyFirstDatabase" that was used to create the "writer" object writer.Write<Entry>("MyFirstCollection", exampleMongoDBEntry);

 					IEnumerable<Entry> readEntrys = reader.Read<Entry>("MyFirstCollection", // within this collection...
 																	   "Message",// for the object field "Description"
 																	   "Hello");// return matches for 'Hello'
 					Assert.AreEqual(1, readEntrys.Count());

 					/////////////////////////////
 					// ASYNCHRONOUS OPERATIONS //
 					/////////////////////////////

 					// read, write and update asynchronously using System.Threading.Task IAsyncReader asyncReader = new AsyncReader(reader);
 					readEntrys = await asyncReader.ReadAsync<Entry>("MyFirstCollection", "Message", "Hello");
 					Assert.AreEqual(1, readEntrys.Count());

 					IAsyncWriter asyncWriter = new AsyncWriter(writer);
 					IAsyncUpdater asyncUpdater = new AsyncUpdater(updater);

 					// or delegate call backs
 					IAsyncDelegateReader asyncDelegateReader = new AsyncDelegateReader(reader);
 					asyncDelegateReader.AsyncReadCompleted += new ReadCompletedEvent(readerCallBack);
 					asyncDelegateReader.ReadAsync<Entry>("MyFirstCollection", "Message", "Hello");
 					_readerAutoResetEvent.WaitOne();

 					Assert.AreEqual(1, _asyncReadResults.Count());

 					IAsyncDelegateWriter asyncDelegateWriter = new AsyncDelegateWriter(writer);
 					IAsyncDelegateUpdater asyncDelegateUpdater = new AsyncDelegateUpdater(updater);

 					/////////////////////////////
 					// OPERATIONAL GRANULARITY //
 					/////////////////////////////

 					// get a little higher level with the EasyMongo.Database namespace to reference a database IDatabaseReader databaseReader = new DatabaseReader(reader, asyncReader);
 					databaseReader.Read<Entry>("MyFirstCollection", "Message", "Hello");
 					readEntrys = await databaseReader.ReadAsync<Entry>("MyFirstCollection", "Message", "Hello");
 					Assert.AreEqual(1, readEntrys.Count());

 					IDatabaseWriter databaseWriter = new DatabaseWriter(writer, asyncWriter);
 					IDatabaseUpdater databaseUpdater = new DatabaseUpdater(updater, asyncUpdater);

 					/////////////////////
 					// GENERIC CLASSES //
 					/////////////////////

 					// Instead of defining generic type arguments at the method level,
 					// you can do it once at the class declaration IWriter<Entry> writerT = new Writer<Entry>(writer);
-				writerT.Write("MySecondCollection", new Entry() { Message = "Goodbye World (Generically)" });// cp writerT.Write<Entry>(...)
+					writerT.Write("MySecondCollection", new Entry() { Message = "Goodbye World (Generically)" });

 					//////////////////////////////////
 					// REDUCE CLIENT RESPONSIBILITY //
 					//////////////////////////////////

 					// operate only against "MyFirstDatabase"'s "MySecondCollection"
 					ICollectionReader collectionReader = new CollectionReader(databaseReader, "MySecondCollection");
 					readEntrys = collectionReader.Read<Entry>("Message", "Goodbye");
 					Assert.AreEqual(1, readEntrys.Count());

 					///////////////////////////////////////
 					// SIMPLIFY CREATION VIA NINJECT IoC //
 					///////////////////////////////////////

-				// because EasyMongo is a componentized framework built with blocks of functionality, creating an
+					// because EasyMongo is a componentized framework built with blocks of functionality, EasyMongo
-				// object build from many others isn't so easy...
-That's why EasyMongo provides the Ninject.Extensions.EasyMongo
-				// nuget package to automatically provide dependency injection/IoC type bindings so that creating instances of
-				// otherwise onerous compositions is as easy as the following:
+					// works great with DI containers and Inversion of Control.
+					// here's an example of using the nuget Ninject extension to load EasyMongo mappings and a conn
+					// string from configuration
 					Ninject.IKernel kernel = new Ninject.StandardKernel();
 					ICollectionUpdater collectionUpdater = kernel.TryGet<ICollectionUpdater>();

-				// the alternative to this:
+					// the alternative to this would be:
 					IServerConnection serverConn = new ServerConnection(LOCAL_MONGO_SERVER_CONNECTION_STRING);
 					IDatabaseConnection databaseConnn = new DatabaseConnection(serverConn, "MyFirstDatabase");
 					IDatabaseUpdater databaseUpdatr = new DatabaseUpdater(updater, asyncUpdater);
 					ICollectionUpdater collectionUpdaterTheHardWay = new CollectionUpdater(databaseUpdater, "MySecondCollection");

-				serverConnection.DropAllDatabases();
+					serverConnection.DropAllDatabases();// remove test entrys
 				}

 				void readerCallBack(object e, Exception ex)
 				{
 					_asyncException = ex;
 					IEnumerable<Entry> results = (IEnumerable<Entry>)e;
 					_asyncReadResults.AddRange(results);
 					_readerAutoResetEvent.Set();
 				}
 			}
 		}